Aug. 05, 2025

 5. Line a 9-inch round pan with parchment paper and generously spray it with oil.

-6. Lay the pear sliced down in a spiral, starting from the outside and working your way in.
+6. Lay the pear, sliced into a spiral, starting from the outside and working your way in.

 7. Prepare the maple rosemary glaze sauce by melting six tablespoons of butter in a small saucepan.